 She has written for numerous professional journals, reviewed books for the Journal of Staff Development, and authored a quarterly column for Leadership Compass, published by the National Association of Elementary School Principals.
 She also consults with professional organizations, school districts, universities, and state departments of education throughout North America.

-DuFour received the Evelyn P. Bickham Outstanding Undergraduate Alumni Award from Lynchburg College in 2008.
+DuFour received the Evelyn P. Bickham Outstanding Undergraduate Alumni Award from University of Lynchburg in 2008.
 The award is given annually to a graduate of LC’s programs in education who has distinguished herself in the education profession.
 Bickham was a professor in the School of Education and Human Development at LC from 1968 to 1989.